-Traditionally, treatment of incomplete abortion in the first trimester involves either curettage or vacuum aspiration.
+In many contexts treatment of incomplete and missed abortion involves either curettage or vacuum aspiration.
 Though highly effective these surgical procedures require trained providers, special equipment, sterile conditions, and often anesthesia.
-In settings with limited access to skilled providers and well-equipped facilities, use of misoprostol for medical management of incomplete abortion is an attractive alternative.
-Research has demonstrated that medical management of incomplete abortion is safe, effective, has a low incidence of side effects, and is highly acceptable to women.
+In settings with limited access to these essential supplies and conditions, the use of misoprostol for uterine evacuation is an attractive alternative.
+Medical management of early pregnancy failure is safe, effective, has a low incidence of side effects, and is highly acceptable to women.

-Compelling evidence of misoprostol’s successful use in incomplete abortion has led Gynuity to further research optimal doses and routes of misoprostol administration for this indication and to conduct feasibility studies in a range of settings.
-Geographically, Gynuity’s research has expanded to Sub-Saharan Africa, Latin America and the Caribbean, and Eastern Europe/Former Soviet Union.
-Next steps will involve introducing misoprostol in rural settings and documenting its use in lower levels of the health care system.
+Gynuity implemented an extensive portfolio of research on optimal doses and routes of misoprostol administration for incomplete abortion and conducted feasibility studies in a range of settings including Sub-Saharan Africa, Latin America and the Caribbean, and Eastern Europe/Former Soviet Union.

 Misoprostol for Treatment of Intra-uterine Fetal Death in the Second Trimester

-Because of the scarcity of well-trained surgical providers, more and more physicians have begun turning to misoprostol as an alternative approach to surgical evacuation of the uterus after fetal death in the 2nd trimester.
+Because of the scarcity of well-trained surgical providers, more and more clinicians turn to misoprostol as an alternative approach to surgical evacuation of the uterus after fetal death in the 2nd trimester.
 Misoprostol has been demonstrated to be as effective as, or more effective than, either oxytocin or other prostaglandins for this indication in a number of small trials published in the peer-reviewed literature.
-For many obstetricians, misoprostol has become the accepted standard of care for 2nd trimester intrauterine fetal death.
-In the absence of more formal study of this treatment, however, dosages are not standardized, routes of administration vary, and other issues, such as timing of doses and total dose have not been settled.
+In many contexts misoprostol has become the accepted standard of care for 2nd trimester intrauterine fetal death, however, dosages and routes are not standardized nor are timing of doses and total dose.